MaxRoecker/bookingapp/README.md

 We use [React Router v6](https://reactrouter.com/en/main) as the routing library.
 All the routes are defined in `app.tsx`.
 All the pages are defined in the `[domain]/pages` directory.

+### Data model

+The `property` domain, in the context of this application, models a physical real estate property that can receive bookings from users.
+A property has a name, a description, a thumbnail image, a rating, and a price per night.

+The `booking` domain models the abstract reservation of a property within a time interval.
+A booking is associated with a property and has a starting date and an ending date.
+The value of the booking is calculated by multiplying the number of nights between the starting and ending dates by the price per night of the associated property.
+Bookings are exclusive to properties; the same property cannot receive two different overlapping bookings.

+Additionally, a property has an integer value called `offsetDays` that is required, usually by the property host, for cleaning between bookings.
+If there is a booking within a set of days, a number of `offsetDays` before and after are unavailable for booking.